vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 ## 2024-05-16

-So far I've done three tests as logged-in user:
+So far I've done four tests as logged-in user:

 * Typing: 94 wpm, averaging two data points of 85 wpm and 102 wpm respectively.
 This places me at the 94.1th percentile.
 I have had previous practice with this test (before logging in) and obviously have a lot of practice typing in real life.

-* Sequence memory: 15.4 points, averaging across 19 points; a modal around 17-19, and a max of 22.
+* Sequence memory: 15.4 points, averaging across 19 plays; a modal around 17-19, and a max of 22.
 This places me at the 90.9th percentile.
 I have had a fair amount of practice with this test before logging in and creating an account; however, on the flip